frenes35/adv-dealership-project/README.md

 ## Team Members

-- **Name 1** - Specific contributions or roles.
-- **Name 2** - Specific contributions or roles.
+- Enes yilmaz.

 ## Thanks

-Express gratitude towards those who provided help, guidance, or resources:

-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Thank you to raymond for continuous support and guidance.
 - A special thanks to all teammates for their dedication and teamwork.